16th Univ Annual Seminar – virtual

 6.30 – 8pm

-The title of the 16th Univ Annual Seminar is: “The Green Agenda: Will COVID-19 Help or Hinder?”
-The panel will be chaired by Professor Gideon Henderson, Senior Research Fellow and Defra Chief Scientific Advisor.
-Invitations and further details will be sent nearer the time.
+Join us online for the 16th Univ Annual Seminar.
+The title for this year’s seminar is: “The Green Agenda: Will COVID-19 Help or Hinder?”
+The panel will be chaired by Professor Gideon Henderson, Senior Research Fellow in Earth Sciences at Univ and Chief Scientific Advisor at the Department of Environment, Food and Rural Affairs (Defra).

-Dr Arunabha Ghosh is Founder-CEO of the Council on Energy, Environment and Water and a member of the UN’s Committee for Development Policy.
+Dr Arunabha Ghosh, a former Global Leaders Fellow at GEG, is Founder-CEO of the Council on Energy, Environment and Water and a member of the UN’s Committee for Development Policy.
 As policy adviser, author (of four books), columnist and institution builder, he has led CEEW to the top ranks as one of South Asia’s leading policy research institutions (seven years in a row); and among the world’s 20 best climate think-tanks in 2013, 2014 and 2016.
 He will speak about how to recover from the pandemic with a new social contract that focuses on jobs, growth and sustainability.

-Dr Samantha Burgess is Deputy Director of the Copernicus Climate Change Service (C3S), working at the science-policy interface to improve understanding of climate related risks.
+Dr Samantha Burgess, a former research scholar at Univ, is Deputy Director of the Copernicus Climate Change Service (C3S), working at the science-policy interface to improve understanding of climate related risks.
 C3S provides open access to climate data globally and works with partners across Europe to enable better decisions for industry, society and government.
 Sam has previously focused on environmental resilience, blue economy and ocean recovery in roles including chief scientific advisor, research director and head of policy in government, the private sector, NGOs and academia.
 Sam will address the importance of transparent climate data to inform decision making in the green recovery.

 Sam Swire (1999, History) is an executive director of John Swire and Sons Ltd in London.
 He is chairman of The China Navigation Company, a shipping line based in Singapore; and is a non-executive director of Cathay Pacific Airways, a Hong Kong airline.
 He has worked for the Swire Group since leaving Univ, with postings in Hong Kong, Singapore, Beijing, New York, and Sri Lanka.
 He has also worked in the oil services industry.